+Nico, you got some solid points in Monaco with eighth place, just behind Paul (di Resta, team-mate).
+Are you pleased with the way it worked out?
 I think from a team perspective we can be happy because we picked up a few points, which is good.
 I would rather have finished seventh, but it was the classic example in Monaco of stopping a bit earlier and then running into traffic with Kimi (Raikkonen).
 Paul got just the edge there with a free track and came out in front but, all in all, it was a very strong team performance.

+How did things go at the start – did you see the accident ahead?
 It was pretty messy!
 I was on the inside, so I didn’t see what happened exactly - I just suddenly saw a Lotus (Romain Grosjean) square in front of me.
 The only way to avoid it was to go on the inside because it was blocked with cars on the left.
 Luckily, I got through there without any contact.
 I was ninth after the first lap, so I gained a place.

+Paul’s strategy worked out better – any regrets about your choice?
 I was starting on the Super Soft and he was on the Soft, so it was always clear that he was going a bit longer.
 Mine would have worked better, but obviously with the traffic things didn’t come together.

+Were you happy with the car?
 The car was good, it performed well.
 I think we showed some good speed there; I did a 1:18.4 second lap after the stop, when I had a clear lap.

+Any thoughts on the next race in Montreal?
 It’s a good circuit and I enjoy visiting Canada.
 I did Friday last year and in 2010 with Williams my pace was good.
 I enjoy driving there so I’m looking forward to it, but I have no idea how competitive we will be!
 Interview provided by the Force India press office